Get Started with Apps for Fire Tablets

 - Data Transfers and Mobile Networks

 You also need to consider the APIs, services and features that your app currently uses.
 You may need to make changes for your app to meet the requirements of the Amazon Appstore.
-You can find details in Migrating An Existing App to the Amazon Appstore.
+You can find details in Port an Existing App to the Amazon Appstore.

 HTML5 Web App Development for Fire Tablet